Simiyu River

 The Simiyu River is a river located in Simiyu Region and Arusha Region, Tanzania.
 It flows into Lake Victoria in the African Great Lakes region.
 As one of the six main inlets to Lake Victoria, it forms part of the upper headwaters of the Nile.
 The Simiyu Region is named after the river.

 Geography

-The Simiyu river source is on the western slopes of Mount Loolmalasin and the Ngorongoro Highlands in Arusha Region.
+The river's source is on the western slopes of Mount Loolmalasin and the Ngorongoro Highlands in Arusha Region.
 It flows though the southern portion of the Serengeti National Park into Magu Bay of the Speke Gulf of Lake Victoria.
 The Simiyu has two main tributaries entering from the right, the Duma River and the Komahola River, and one from the left the Maloho River.
 There is considerable farming in the lower reaches of the Simiyu Basin, which causes runoff of fertilizers and pesticides.
 The delta of the Simiyu is a marsh that starts just downstream from the town of Magu.
 Upstream from Magu just below the Ndagalu Forest Reserve is the village of Samilunga.